 At the time there was suspicions around him; Emily said he was considered the person most likely to have been a cop, while Andrea remembers that when he was spoke of, they put his name in quotation-marks as they were not convinced his name really was Andy.
 At the end of Summer 1991, while he was visiting Emily's house, he made a move on her house.
-This was rebuffed and told that if he needed to stay the night over, he could sleep on the couch.
-He then left in a huff.
-Following this he vanished from the group.
+This was rebuffed and he was told that if he needed to stay the night, he could sleep on the couch - in response, he then left in a huff.
+Following this, he vanished from the group.

 Emily Johns wrote of her experience for Peace News: